FATAL DIAGNOSIS

 Air whistled in and out of the bloody hole as it worked to produce words.
 The issuing sound was horrible, made without the clarifying benefit of lips or teeth and with an impaired tongue.

-Adele looked back at the brutalized face.
 "Wanda, was it the man we met last night who did this to you?"

 Wanda was so still that for an instant Adele thought she'd gone unconscious.
 But then the hole moved and made a supreme effort to produce a single word: "Yeah".